IRS Tax Penalties & Interest

 Late Filing and Late Paying Penalties

 April 15th is the usual deadline to get your taxes together, completed and sent to the IRS.
 If you file late, but, are owed money from your return there is then no penalty for filing late.
 However, if you owe the IRS and filed late there is a penalty and you will owe the penalty and interest on your return.
+If you are facing penalties for a late filing, the Columbus Tax Attorneys at Sheppard Law Offices can help.

 - Two penalties can be applied – “Failure to File” and “Failure to Pay Penalty”